adloky/smalls/english/all-dorothys-adventures-in-oz.md

 But Dorothy they did not harm at all.
 The leader of the Winged Monkeys saw the mark of the Good Witch’s kiss upon her forehead and stopped.
 He ordered the others not to touch her.

-" We dare not harm this little girl," he said to them.
+"We dare not harm this little girl," he said to them.
 "All we can do is to carry her to the castle of the Wicked Witch and leave her there."

 So, carefully and gently, they lifted Dorothy in their arms and carried her swiftly through the air until they came to the castle.
 Then the leader said to the Witch,

-" We have obeyed you as far as we were able.
+"We have obeyed you as far as we were able.
 You will never see us again."

 Then all the Winged Monkeys flew into the air and were soon out of sight.